The Foundation focuses primarily on mission-related, targeted priorities and proactively seeks organizations and programs to support.

 Generally between $5,000 and $25,000 per selected grantee.
 Multi-year grants or grants larger than $25,000 may be awarded; these are limited by invitation only.

-Nonprofit organizations that receive a grant award for three consecutive years, must take a year off before they are eligible to be considered for another grant award.
+Nonprofit organizations are eligible to receive grant funding for three consecutive years.
+After three years of consecutive funding, the organization must take a year off before they are eligible to apply again.

-Proposals should be received no later than May 29th at 5 p.m. for the 2026-2027 fiscal year grant cycle.
+Proposals should be received no later than May 31 at 11:59 PM (Mountain) for the 2026-2027 fiscal year grant cycle.
 Proposals received after the deadline will not be considered.
-Grant decisions are made in October/November.
+Grant decisions are made in October.

 $182,000.00 awarded in grants to 9 health and human service nonprofit organizations.